-BOONE, N.C. — At least one link in the “cold chain” supply of drugs could be broken thanks to research conducted by faculty at Appalachian State University and the University of North Carolina at Chapel Hill.
+BOONE, N.C. — Thanks to research conducted by faculty at Appalachian State University and the University of North Carolina at Chapel Hill, the delivery of life-saving vaccinations and drugs to remote regions of the world could become more cost-effective, allowing these medications to reach those in need sooner.
 Their study aims to provide a new strategy for the storage and transport of medications and vaccines, one that eliminates the need for refrigeration.

 “The soaring cost of pharmaceuticals is a problem in the United States and worldwide,” Christian said.
 “Since many therapeutics and vaccines on the market today are protein or peptide-based, they require costly refrigeration for transport and storage.”